MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.5_environments.rst

 Learning in the toy environment
 -------------------------------

-Now that we have created our environment, we will try to solve it using Reinforcement Learning.
-The following code will use the True Online SARSA-Lambda algorithm, exploiting a tiles approximator.
+Now that we have created our environment, we try to solve it using Reinforcement Learning.
+The following code uses the True Online SARSA-Lambda algorithm, exploiting a tiles approximator.

 We first import all necessary classes and utilities, then we construct the environment (we set the seed for reproducibility).